 ILR can be lost after 2 years’ absence from the UK.
 Should you wish to return to the UK after an extended absence of more than 2 years, take advice on your immigration options such as the Returning resident visa.

 Do you have a question about Tier 2 ILR?

-DavidsonMorris are specialist UK immigration solicitors, advising on all aspects of the Tier 2 visa.
-We work with employers looking to retain Tier 2 workers by supporting them through the ILR application process and enable them to remain lawfully in the UK, and also with Tier 2 visa holders applying to settle in the UK.
+DavidsonMorris are specialist UK immigration solicitors, advising on all aspects of ILR.
+We work with employers looking to retain sponsored workers by supporting them through the ILR application process and enable them to remain lawfully in the UK, and also with visa holders applying to settle in the UK.
 For specialist advice, contact us.

 Tier 2 to ILR FAQs

 Tier 2 to ILR: How to apply?

 You apply to adjust your status from Tier 2 to ILR using form Set (O).
 You will also need to gather and submit relevant supporting documentation to evidence your eligibility.